Lien Chen-tung

-Life
+Biography

 Pre-war

 Lien Chen-tung was born in the West Central District of Tainan City, Taiwan.
 He was the only son of Taiwanese historian Lien Heng.

 He graduated from the Economics Department of Keio University in Japan in 1929 and joined the Showa New Newspaper after returning to Taiwan.

 In July 1933, his father Lien Heng brought his family to stay in Shanghai.

-In 1934, Lien Chen-tung and Chao Lan-k'un（趙蘭坤) got married in Beijing.
+In 1934, Lien Chen-tung and Chao Lan-k'un (趙蘭坤) got married in Beijing.
 She was born into a well-known family in Shenyang and was a graduate of Beijing Yanjing University.

 On 28 June 1936, his father Lien Heng died of liver cancer in Shanghai at age 58, while Lien was 32 years old.
 On 27 August, his wife Chao gave birth to Lien Chan in Xi'an.

 The National Government intended to appoint him to be the first mayor after the reorganization of Xi’an in Xijing.
 The assignment was on hold after the Second Sino-Japanese War broke out.
 During the war, Lien Chen-tung served as the head of the Chongqing National Government Institute of International Studies and a member of the Xijing Preparatory Committee.

+According to recollections shared by his son Lien Chan in 2014, Lien Chen-tung developed a close personal and professional friendship with General Hu Zongnan during the early 1930s.
+In 1931, while Hu was stationed in Xi’an, he established the Fourth Wartime Cadre Training Regiment (戰時工作幹部訓練第四團), an institution intended to train political cadres as a countermeasure to the Chinese Communist Party’s Anti-Japanese Military and Political University in Yan’an.
+Lien was invited by Hu to serve as one of the regiment’s political instructors.
+During this period, the two met frequently, and a lasting friendship developed between their families.

+After the Nationalist government’s retreat to Taiwan in 1949, the Hu and Lien families maintained regular social contact, often visiting one another and renewing their prewar association.